amroczeK/hr-ai-agent/README.md

-# HR AI Agent Backend
+# HR AI Agent Backend + Frontend Chat Interface

-A production-ready NestJS backend for an intelligent HR chatbot that supports both MongoDB Atlas and PostgreSQL with PGVector.
+A Next.js frontend and NestJS backend for an intelligent HR chatbot that supports both MongoDB Atlas and PostgreSQL with PGVector.
 Built with LangChain, LangGraph, and Claude AI.

+This project is an extension of MongoDB tutorial [Build a JavaScript AI Agent With LangGraph.js and MongoDB](https://youtu.be/qXDrWKVSx1w), demonstrating:
+- CLEAN Architecture
+- AI Agent development using NestJS framework + TypeScript
+- Simple OpenAI style frontend chat web app using Next.js + TypeScript + Shadcn + TailwindCSS

 ## 🚀 Features